 Add the Event Target

 To use the new functionality, start by creating a new Event Target and select Transfer File Target.
-See the ‘Add a New Transfer File Event Target’ screenshot below
+See the ‘Add A New Event Target’ screenshot below

 Add the Transfer File Target